davidlj95/ngx/projects/ngx-meta/docs/includes/routing-usage.md

 That's it, you should see the `#!html <title>` and `#!html <meta name='description'>` set in the `cool-page` page with the values you provided ✨

 As with the service case, [Typescript's `satisfies` operator][typescript-satisfies] will help you write the proper JSON of metadata values to set.
-Later it will be explained what's that [`GlobalMetadata`](/api/ngx-meta.globalmetadata) type
+Take a look at [metadata values JSON guide](metadata-values-json.md) for more information about it.

 Check out the [Angular v17 example app] [`app.routes.ts` file](https://github.com/davidlj95/ngx/blob/main/projects/ngx-meta/e2e/a17/src/app/app.routes.ts) for a full routes file example